nsh87/mimic-ii-vm/README.md

 ## VM Provisioning (a.k.a.
 Installation)
 Clone the repo and create a virtualenv using the supplied `requirements.txt`.
-If using virtualenvwrapper, while in the repository's dir you can simply
+If using virtualenvwrapper, while in the repository's directory you can simply
 execute:

 ```bash